MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/ink-walkthrough.md

 <p>For this tutorial, we require that a button be pressed to initiate recognition.
 You can also perform dynamic recognition by using a basic timing function.</p>

-<p>For more details about dynamic recognition, see [Recognize Windows Ink strokes as text](https://docs.microsoft.com/en-us/windows/uwp/input/convert-ink-to-text).</p>
+<p>For more details about dynamic recognition, see <a href="https://docs.microsoft.com/windows/uwp/input/convert-ink-to-text">Recognize Windows Ink strokes as text</a>.</p>

 </td>
 </tr>